In The Field

 Ross Mattis (2013)If you don’t know Ross already, you will soon.
 Ross is our man-about-the-country, serving clients in New York, New Jersey, Connecticut, New Hampshire, Iowa, Michigan, Minnesota, Utah, Idaho and Montana.
 Ross is also very anxious to take on the long overdue task of building serious markets for our specialty food division.

-The Warehouse Staff (every one of whom is tri-lingual … French, English and, of course, Creole!)
+The Warehouse Staff (all but one of whom is tri-lingual … French, English and, of course, Creole!)